ragges/tektools/README.md

 stored waveforms, and on older instruments calibration data, and the flash that contains the firmware.

-tekfwtool can download a piece of 68k code to be able to work with certain flash chips, tektool does not.
+tekfwtool downloads a piece of 68k code to be able to write firmware to the flash faster, tektool does not.

 The scope must be started with the NVRAM protection switch set to unprotected mode (the rocker switch behind the small holes on the right side of the scope).
-The scope appears almost dead, it does not show anything on the screen and all LEDs on the front stays lit, but it actually responds on GPIB, typically on address 29.
+The scope starts in bootloader mode and appears almost dead, it does not show anything on the screen and all LEDs on the front stays lit, but it responds on GPIB, typically on address 29.

 tekfwtool looks for the 68k code in the file "target.bin" in the current directory.
 It must either be run when standing in the